redhwan2019/UTM-e-visa/README.md

 # Getting started
 To get the Node server running locally:

-Clone this repo
+1. Clone this repo
-`npm install` to install all required dependencies. go to phpmyadmin at xampp and create a database with "any name" and then import db.sql file into the new database.
+2. `npm install` to install all required dependencies.
+3. go to phpmyadmin at xampp and create a database with "any name" and then import db.sql file into the new database.
+4. modify the file `database.js` with the database info.
-`node index.js` to start the local server
+5. `node index.js` to start the local server

-View the demo
+#View the demo

 Demo credentials